ChiragVaghela10/quarter_laplacian/README.md

 Finally, the average values of all three metrics were calculated across the entire dataset to provide a comprehensive comparison of the two filtering approaches.

-The robustness of QLF is also presented for various values of alpha ($c$) in the diffusion process ranging (0.1, 0.2, ..., 1.0).
+The robustness of QLF is also compared against standard Laplacian Filter for various values of alpha ($c$) in the diffusion process ranging (0.1, 0.2, ..., 1.0).

 ## Results